-Left, after a photography of the flag - Image by Ivan Sache, 11 June 2006, coat of arms from the Heraldry in Macedonia's website
+Left, after a photo of the flag - Image by Ivan Sache, 11 June 2006

 Right, as shown on the Macedonian Ministry of Local Self-Government website (page no longer online) - Image by Mello Luchtenberg & António Martins, 9 April 2007

 The municipality of Tetovo (in Albanian, Tetova; 86,580 inhabitants; 261.89 sq. km), located in northwestern North Macedonia, is made of the town of Tetovo and the 19 settlements of Bozovce (Bozofci), Brodec (Brodeci), Bejce (Vica), Belšala (Veshalla), Gajre, Golema Rečica (Reçica e Madhe), Đermo (Gjerme), Jedoarce (Jedoarci), Lavce (Llavci), Lisec (Liseci), Mala Rečica (Reçica e Vogël), Otunje (Otunji), Poroj (Poroji), Sarakjino (Saraçini), Selce (Sellca), Setole (Setolli), Fališ (Falishti), Džepčište (Xhepçishti) and Šipkovica (Shipkovica).

 According to the 1981 census, 70% of the inhabitants of the municipality of Tetovo (with a different territory) were Albanians.

 Željko Heimer & Ivan Sache, 10 June 2006

 The municipal flag of Tetovo, as shown on photos available on the municipal website, is in proportions 1:2, horizontally divided red-black-yellow (3:2:1) with the municipal coat of arms placed in canton.